sixeyed/docker-kube-workshop/part-2.md

 java-app     1         1         1            1           26m
 ```

+And you can use `docker stack deploy` to deploy and upgrade applications on the Docker EE cluster.

 ## Up Next

-On to [Part 3](./part-3.md) where we'll look at securing deployments with Docker EE, including image management with DTR and role-based access control in UCP.
+On to [Part 3](./part-3.md) where you'll learn how to secure deployments with Docker EE, including image management with DTR and role-based access control in UCP.